spdx/spdx-spec/build.md

 mv spdx-spec/docs/model/model-files.yml spdx-spec/
 ```

-### 3.2 Generate a complete MkDocs configuration file
+### 3.2 Generating a complete MkDocs configuration file

 To ensure MkDocs recognizes the new Markdown files,
-insert the model file list from `spdx-spec/model-files.yml`
+insert the model file list from `model-files.yml`
 into the MkDocs configuration file in `spdx-spec/mkdocs.yml`,
 by using this command: